Torn lab suit used in Canada Ebola experiment faces review

 Copps said he was aware of one other seam splitting in a protective suit in the 18 years he has worked at the lab.

-ILC, majority-owned by private equity firm Behrman Capital, could not be reached for comment.
+ILC, majority owned by private equity firm Behrman Capital, could not be immediately reached for comment.

-As of Tuesday, the worker was not exhibiting Ebola symptoms, according to health officials, but he received an experimental Ebola vaccine.

-Protective suits are known to develop breaches along seams and in gloves, said Heinz Feldmann, former chief of Winnipeg's microbiology lab and currently chief of the virology lab at the National Institute of Allergy and Infectious Diseases in Montana.

-That's because the suits are inflated during testing and are rinsed with chemicals after use, causing wear and tear, he said.

-The risk of infection from a small tear is low because the suits are worn under positive pressure, which forces contaminated air away from the body, Feldmann said.

-A person infected with Ebola takes two to 21 days to become infectious, Copps said.
+A person infected with Ebola takes two to 21 days to become infectious, he said.